0 Part Course |

 • Ijara - leasing solutions

 In addition to the prohibition of interest (riba), Islamic finance also prohibits investments in products and/or services which are against Islamic principles.
+This insightful, dynamic and engaging Islamic finance course will enable participants to understand the fundamental principles of Islamic banking and finance.

-This insightful, dynamic and engaging training will enable participants to fully understand the fundamental principles of Islamic banking and finance.
-The content covers all important tenets of Islamic Finance and equips delegates with the required skills, knowledge and confidence to pursue a career in Islamic Finance.
+The content covers all important tenets of Islamic finance and economic principles, and equips delegates with the required skills, knowledge and confidence to pursue a career in Islamic Finance.

 REQUEST CALL BACK